 The Group will continue to raise the awareness of our employees on the climate change.
-Our human resources team will continue to send out climate resilience tips through the messaging application to our employees and will co-ordinate meetings and engage and encourage dialogue among our Stakeholders to (i) promote climate change understanding; (ii) emphasise our priority of low-carbon and climate-resilient development; (iii) introduce our climate plans; and (iv) seek each and every employee's co-operation.
+Our human resources team will continue to send out climate resilience tips through the messaging application to our employees and will co-ordinate meetings and engage and encourage dialogue among our stakeholders to (i) promote climate change understanding; (ii) emphasise our priority of lowcarbon, climate-resilient development; (iii) introduce our climate plans; and (iv) seek each and every employee's co-operation.